UX DESIGN CASE STUDY

 Impact and Reflection

-Bulk upload shipped and the team adopted it immediately - not gradually, not after a nudge.
+This new process shipped, and the team picked it up immediately.
 The RPA bot went untouched from day one and was decommissioned within a month.
-Nobody was asked to stop using it.
-They just didn't need it anymore.